-LOST AND FOUND - Please label all of your child's belongings to help prevent loss.
+LOST AND FOUND - Please label all your child's belongings to help prevent loss.
 Items of clothing that are found are to be placed in the lost and found box located in the foyer.
 Small items of value such as watches, glasses, jewelry, etc. that are found are to be brought to the office where they are kept in a safe place until claimed by their owner.
 Please encourage your students to periodically check the Lost and Found to claim their items.
 Several times a year we will set out all items in the MPR for parents to double-check.
-We will then donate all unclaimed items to local charities.
+All unclaimed items will be donated to local charities.

 LOST BOOKS - All students are responsible for school property that they use or checkout.
 If a child loses or misplaces school property, the parents will be notified so that they can reimburse the school.
-Please check with the office for cost of items.
+Please check with the office if you have inquiries about the cost of lost/damaged items.

-LUNCH - Hot lunches are available daily at our school except on school wide minimum days.
+LUNCH - Due to COVID-19 district/state guidelines, FREE Universal Meals for the 2022/2023 school year will be provided until further notice.
+Hot lunches are available daily at our school except on school wide minimum days.
 On minimum days bag lunches are usually served.
-The cost is \$2.50 per day.
-Lunches should be purchased in the cafeteria before school or during first recess in order to keep the line moving at lunchtime.
+The cost is \$2.50 per day (for students not receiving free/reduced lunch).
+Lunches should be purchased in the cafeteria before school or during first recess to keep the line moving at lunchtime.
 You may also pay for breakfast/lunch on the web at www.myschoolbucks.com